chef/automate/components/docs-chef-io/content/automate/disclosure_panel_and_banner.md

     weight = 60
 +++

-Customize your Chef Automate installation with a **Disclosure Panel** to add critical information about your unique environment on the signin page and a **Banner** at the top of every page to highlight important information.
+Customize your Chef Automate installation with a **Disclosure Panel** to add critical information about your unique environment on the sign-in page and a **Banner** at the top of every page to highlight important information.

 ## Disclosure Panel